dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/form-row/info.md

 ## Description

-The FormRow component is a helper to archive more easily often used DNB form layout setups.
+The FormRow component is a helper to more easily achieve often used DNB form layout setups.

 ### Fieldset and Legend